Dénes Berinkey

 Dénes Berinkey (17 October 1871 – 25 June 1944) was a Hungarian jurist and politician who served as 21st Prime Minister of Hungary in the regime of Mihály Károlyi for two months in 1919.

-On 20 March 1919 the French presented the Vix Note ordering Hungarian troops farther back into Hungary; it was widely assumed that the military lines would be the new frontiers.
+On 20 March 1919, the French presented the Vix Note ordering Hungarian troops further back into Hungary; it was widely assumed that the military lines would be the new frontiers.
 Berinkey was unwilling to accept the note, as it would have endangered the country's territorial integrity.
-He was in no position to reject it, however, and he his cabinet resigned.
+He was in no position to reject it, however, and he along with his cabinet resigned.

 President Károlyi then announced that only the Social Democrats could form a new government.
 Unknown to Károlyi, the Social Democrats had merged with the Communists.
 When Károlyi turned over power to what he thought was a Social Democratic government, he was actually swearing in a Communist one.
 The new government promptly proclaimed the Hungarian Soviet Republic.